cosmos/sdk-tutorials/nameservice/tutorial/06-keeper.md

 ## Keeper Struct

 Your `nameservice.Keeper` should already be defined in the `./x/nameservice/keeper/keeper.go` file.
-Defined in this generated file are a few extra items that we will not cover at this time, for this reason we will start by clearing the `keeper.go` file in favor of following this tutorial.
+Let's have a short introduction of the `keeper.go` file.

 <<< @/nameservice/nameservice/x/nameservice/keeper/keeper.go

-A couple of notes about the above code:
+A couple of notes about the code:

 - Two `cosmos-sdk` packages and `types` for your application are imported:
   - [`types` (as sdk)](https://godoc.org/github.com/cosmos/cosmos-sdk/types) - this contains commonly used types throughout the SDK.